Lake Louise, Canada: Family Ski Guide

 Current Pricing by Age

-• Tigers (5 and under): Free (grab complimentary ticket at window)
+- Tigers (5 and under): Free (complimentary ticket at window)

-For a family of four with two adults and two kids in the 6 to 12 range, you're looking at roughly CAD 520 per day at window rates.
-That's steep but competitive for a resort of this caliber, about what you'd pay at Whistler or Jackson Hole.
+For a family of four with two adults and two kids aged 6 to 12, expect roughly CAD 520 per day at window rates, competitive for a resort of this caliber.

 How to Save

-• Book online always: Purchase through skilouise.com rather than the window.
-You'll lock in better rates and skip the ticket line entirely with QR code pickup.
+- Book online always: Purchase through skilouise.com for better rates and QR code pickup, skip the ticket line entirely.

-• Costco bundles: Western Canada Costco locations sell two-packs of adult lift tickets that typically beat window prices.
+- Costco bundles: Western Canada Costco locations sell two-packs of adult tickets that beat window prices.

 Planning Your Trip